worktheclock/replit.github.io/Teams/SimpleAutograding.md

 ## Viewing all submissions as a teacher

-Back in your teacher account, navigate to the team dashboard and find the relevant template.
+Back in your teacher account, navigate to the team dashboard and find the relevant project.
 Press the `View forks` button.

 ![](https://static.ritza.co/repl/teachers-01-autograding/12-viewing-forks.png)